War of the Sicilian Vespers: Opening moves

 Soon after the Vespers revolt, the rebel-aligned Sicilians turned to Peter of Aragon for support against the Angevins and French.
 Peter's claim to the Sicilian throne through his wife Constance, along with heavy pressure from wealthy Aragonese merchant communities, made an Aragonese invasion of Sicily a potentially profitable enterprise for Peter.
 In addition, depriving Charles of the Sicilian throne would weaken the Capetian dynasty and France, which Aragon struggled against in northern Iberia.
 According to one source, Peter likely intended to invade Sicily once Charles sailed to invade Byzantium, regardless if a revolt had erupted in Sicily or not.
-After ten weeks of preparation and, using the prospect of a crusade as cover, Peter's fleet of 140 ships sailed for Collo in North Africa.
+After ten weeks of preparation and, using the prospect of a crusade as cover, Peter's fleet of 140 ships sailed for Collo in Ifriqiya.

 The Aragonese fleet landed in Collo, occupying the city after a brief siege.
 Peter soon received envoys from the Sicilian rebels and the papacy.
 The Sicilian envoys offered Peter the crown of Sicily if he were to defend the island, while the papal envoys inquired why Peter had sailed from Aragon with a heavily armed fleet, threatening Aragon with censur if it interfered with Sicily.
 Peter accepted the offer of the Sicilian throne, while informing the papal envoys that he was still planning on crusading in North Africa—a cover story he continued to use as his fleet sailed towards Sicily.

 Peter and his fleet then sailed for Trapani, landing unopposed before marching to Palermo to be crowned.
 In early October, Aragonese troops forced Charles to lift his siege of Messina and the remaining Angevin forces abandoned the island.
 The failed siege of Messina blunted Angevin Naples' military strength, and a month later an Angevin fleet was defeated by the Aragonese navy at the Battle of Nicotera, another blow to Charles.
 Though Sicily was lost, Charles' forces still controlled significant territories on mainland Italy, and decidedly pro-French Pope Martin IV excommunicated the Sicilian rebels, the Byzantine emperor and the Ghibellines of northern Italy in November.
 Most significantly of all, the pope excommunicated Peter of Aragon and his ruling House of Barcelona, depriving them of the Aragonese crown and giving the crown of Aragon to Charles of Valois, son of King Philip III of France and grandnephew of Charles of Anjou.